 The CDC guidance also urges children not to share toys, books, games, and other electronic devices.
 Naptime mats should be sanitized before and after use.

 Social Distancing should be maintained in the campus area.
-Children should maintain 3 feet’s of distance with other children’s and Camp counselors and other adults should maintain 6 feet’s of distance from children and each other
+Children should maintain 3 feet of distance from other children’s and Camp counselors and other adults should maintain 6 feet of distance from children and each other.